Circles of control

 If we take the template above, what could you put in the inner circle or outside it?
 What things are worrying you that you might be able to do something about, and what will you let go of?

 Let’s try two examples.
-Studying for an exam, and reacting to the pandemic.
+Studying for an exam, and reactions to the Covid-19 pandemic.

-How about Covid?
-If that’s something that troubles you and you are not in a place to deal with it currently, practice control right now by skipping this paragraph.
-But if you apply the Circle of No Control to the pandemic this might involve you noting whether other people wear masks, get vaccinated, or practice social distancing; what other people believe about the pandemic (including conspiracy theories); news reporting about the pandemic and death statistics; what provisions are in the shops (including toilet roll); and how long the pandemic will impact on us globally.
-You cannot control any of these things.
-You can’t make people wear masks (and some are rightfully exempt from doing so), you don’t make all the news coverage in the world, you can’t stop people getting sick, you have no influence over the entire country’s food chains and shop supplies, and you alone can’t change how long or how severely pandemics affect us all.
+How about Covid-19?
+Thinking back to the height of the pandemic, how might the Circle of No Control have been applied?
+It might have included noting whether other people wore masks, got vaccinated, or practiced social distancing; what other people believed about the pandemic (including conspiracy theories); news reporting about the pandemic and death statistics; what provisions were in the shops (including toilet roll); and how long the pandemic would impact on us globally.
+You had no control over any of these things.
+You couldn’t make people wear masks (and some were rightfully exempt from doing so), you didn’t make all the news coverage in the world, you couldn’t stop people getting sick, and had no influence over the entire country’s food chains and shop supplies.
+You alone cannot change how long or how severely pandemics affect us all.

 If you found this difficult